monet/monet.js/index.md

 #### Creating a list

-The easiest way to create a list is with the pimped method on Array.
+The easiest way to create a list is with the pimped method on Array, available in monet-pimp.js.

 	var myList = [1,2,3].list()